-- 1. The Mona School of Business and Management offers BSc. degrees in the following areas:

-- Accounting (Major and Minor)

-- Banking and Finance (Major)

-- Chemistry & Management (Option)

-- Entrepreneurship (Major)

-- Human Resource Management (Major)

-- Management Studies (Major and Minor)

-- Marketing (Major)

-- Operations Management (Major)

-- Tourism Management (Major)

-- 2. Students must satisfy the programme requirements as set out in the Faculty Handbook for the year in which they were accepted to the programme.

-- 3. Students taking two (2) Majors or a Major/Minor are required to select an alternative departmental course where a compulsory course is common to both.
-That is, where the same course is listed for both a Major and a Minor, it is counted only ONCE, therefore, an additional approved course must also be taken to complete the required total of 60 credits.

-- 4. Students must satisfy the pre-requisite requirements for all courses including those not specifically stated in the list of required courses.
-See page 92 for Course Offering information.

-- 5. Approval of Majors/Minors: Majors and minors are granted at the discretion of the Head of the particular unit and will depend on the following minimum criteria:

-- (a) Completion of at least 30 Level I credits of your approved major

-- (b) Cumulative GPA is \geq 3.0

-- (c) Capacity within MSBM to accept additional students

-- (d) Submission of formal online change of major/minor request

-Students MUST await approval of request before attempting required courses.
+- 1. The Mona School of Business and Management offers BSc. degrees in the following areas: - Accounting (Major and Minor) - Banking and Finance (Major) - Chemistry & Management (Option) - Entrepreneurship (Major) - Human Resource Management (Major) - Management Studies (Major and Minor) - Marketing (Major) - Operations Management (Major) - Tourism Management (Major) - Students must satisfy the programme requirements as set out in the Faculty Handbook for the year in which they were accepted to the programme. - 3.
+Students taking two (2) Majors or a Major/Minor are required to select an alternative departmental course where a compulsory course is common to both. - 4.
+Where the same course is listed for both a Major and a Minor, it is counted only ONCE, therefore, an additional approved course must also be taken to complete the required total of 60 credits. - 5.
+Students must satisfy the pre-requisite requirements for all courses including those not specifically stated in the list of required courses.
+See page 92 for Course Offering information. - 6.
+Approval of Majors/Minors: Majors and minors are granted at the discretion of the Head of the particular unit and will depend on the following minimum criteria: - a.
+Completion of at least 30 Level I credits of your approved major - b.
+Cumulative GPA is $\geq 3.0$ - c.
+Capacity within MSBM to accept additional students - d.
+Submission of formal online change of major/minor request\ - \Students MUST await approval of request before attempting required courses.
 Failure to do so WILL result in the change NOT being reflected on your degree certificate.
-Please note that achieving (a) or (b) above does not guarantee a place, as there are special considerations related to (c).

-Exemption Without Credit for CAPE Subjects See page 30:Section 6 for details PROGRAMME OF STUDY REQUIREMENTS
+Please note that achieving a. or b. above does not guarantee a place, as there are special considerations related to c. - 7.
+Exemption Without Credit for CAPE Subjects See page 30:Section 6 for details